Pakistan's 'King of Chaos' Imran Khan Keeps Winning Even Behind Bars - ExBulletin

 The main competitor Imran Khan was imprisoned.
 He faces more than 150 criminal and civil charges, all of which he denies.

-A week before the elections, he was convicted in three cases – in one he was accused of marrying in haste.
+A week before the elections, he was convicted in three cases – in one of which he was accused of entering into a hasty marriage.
 His party, deprived of its electoral symbol and a united platform, was forced to run as an independent.

-Former Prime Minister Nawaz Sharif was widely seen as enjoying the support of the military
+Image caption: Former Prime Minister Nawaz Sharif was widely seen as having the support of the military.

 Many avoided police raids instead of campaigning in their constituencies.
 His main opponents were cleared of numerous charges against them and given carte blanche to campaign.